 #2: Lowers Excitatory Brain Chemicals

-L-theanine has been shown to reduce excitatory brain chemicals and even protect brain cells against stress and age-related damage.
+However, studies suggest that L-theanine has the potential to reduce excitatory brain chemicals and even protect brain cells against stress and age-related damage[*].

 #3: Increases Alpha Brain Waves

-Several studies performed on both high-anxiety and low-anxiety test participants concluded that L-theanine supplementation increased alpha brain waves within 30 minutes of administration, which helped foster a relaxed state in both groups[*].
+Several trials performed on both high-anxiety and low-anxiety test participants concluded that L-theanine supplementation increased alpha brain waves within 30 minutes of administration, which helped foster a relaxed state in both groups[*].

-The studies also reported the intensity of alpha waves was dose-dependent.
-This means the more L-theanine that was administered, the more relaxed the test subjects began to feel[*].
+Researchers also reported the intensity of alpha waves was dose-dependent.
+In other words, the more L-theanine that was administered, the more relaxed the test subjects began to feel[*].

-L-theanine reduces anxiety because it closely resembles the neurotransmitter glutamate.
+L-theanine reduces anxiety because it shares structural similarities with the neurotransmitter glutamate.

-In fact, L-theanine can block off any stimuli from the glutamate receptors that may otherwise trigger stress responses.
+In fact, L-theanine can even block glutamate from binding to the glutamate receptors that would otherwise trigger stress responses.

-Additionally, L-theanine stimulates the production of the also inhibitory neurotransmitter GABA.
-GABA is responsible for providing relaxing, anti-anxiety effects, as you just learned above[*].
+Additionally, L-theanine also stimulates the production of the inhibitory neurotransmitter GABA.
+As we discussed previously, GABA is responsible for providing relaxing, anti-anxiety effects[*].

-Unlike prescription anxiety drugs like Xanax, which work by mimicking GABA’s effects, L-theanine provides anxiety-reducing effects without the excess drowsiness and impaired motor function[*].
+And unlike prescription anxiety drugs such as Xanax or other benzodiazepines, which work by mimicking GABA’s effects, L-theanine provides anxiety-reducing effects without the excess drowsiness and impaired motor function.

-While the anti-anxiety effect may not be as strong as that from prescription drugs, studies show L-theanine can improve attention and alertness while keeping the brain relaxed[*].
+Although the anti-anxiety effect may not be as potent as that from prescription drugs, studies show L-theanine can actually improve attention and alertness while keeping the brain relaxed[*].
 And of course, it’s not addictive, while benzodiazepines are[*].

 #2: L-Theanine Boosts Cognitive Function and Protects Brain Cells

 There is a strong link between stress, anxiety and your brain’s cognition.
 Stress has a particularly negative effect on your ability to make decisions, and it can also damage brain cells.

-Recent studies find that L-theanine can support cognitive function and improve concentration thanks to it stress-relieving effects.
+Recent studies find that L-theanine can support cognitive function and improve concentration thanks to it stress-relieving and neuroprotective effects.

-Additional research has shown that L-theanine, in the form of Suntheanine, may directly increase attention span and reaction time in people who already experience anxiety[*].
+Additional research has shown that L-theanine may directly increase measures of attention span and reduce reaction time in people who already experience anxiety[*].

-A stroke occurs when there is a blockage of blood to the brain, which results in loss of brain cells.
-A stroke can be ischemic (due to lack of blood flow) or hemorrhagic (due to bleeding).
+A stroke occurs when there is a blockage of blood to the brain, which results in the loss of brain cells.
+Strokes are either ischemic (due to lack of blood flow) or hemorrhagic (due to bleeding).

 Monks began drinking tea to achieve a state of zen-like focus during meditation — an effect that’s recently been confirmed by research into the alpha brain wave effects of L-theanine.

-This focus-boosting perk happens thanks to the synergistic action of 2 components in green tea leaves: L-theanine and caffeine.
+Researchers think the focus-boosting effects of tea occur due to the synergistic action of two components in green tea leaves: L-theanine and caffeine.